 And I encourage you to be in touch with me — Because you may want to clarify or get help with what you’re working on or struggling with.

-And for maximum progress, I like to meet with my clients every 2 weeks until we’re done —
+For maximum progress, I like to meet with my clients every week until we’re done —

-Because time gaps of more than two weeks tend to decrease the effectiveness of our coaching relationship — and slow your progress.
+Because time gaps of more than a week tend to decrease the effectiveness of our coaching relationship — and slow your progress.

-Mark Newton is the founder and CRO (Chief Rousting Officer) at Overcoming Gravity.
+Mark Newton is a men’s life coach in Portland.
+He is the founder and CRO (Chief Rousting Officer) at Overcoming Gravity.
 A native of the northwest, he’s had six careers.
 After beginning his professional work as an architect in San Francisco, he taught at the Academy of Art College.
 While still in the Bay Area, he followed his passion to build, working as a carpenter and construction superintendent.
 Then, for several years, Mark led small, vibrant faith communities in California and Oregon.
-He currently spends his time writing and coaching men here in Portland.
-He works with men who feel overwhelmed — to get focused and follow through.
+As a men’s life coach, he spends his time writing and coaching men here in Portland.
+He works with men who feel overwhelmed — to get focused and get moving.